NWRA highlights 2019 as a banner year for waste and recycling

 - EPA Administrator Andrew Wheeler joined Darrell Smith during the America Recycles Day Summit to honor waste and recycling industry employees for their service in the military.
 More than 20 veterans from NWRA member companies representing the U.S. Army, Navy, Marine Corps, and National Guard received a challenge coin specially designed for the event.

 - NWRA partnered with Orion Talent to provide direct access to military veteran job seekers for association members, enable member organizations to direct market to the military talent community, and leverage accredited training programs that help employers learn best practices for the hiring and retention of veterans.

-- NWRA developed and released an infographic highlighting the size and significance of the waste and recycling industry to the domestic economy.
+- NWRA developed and released an highlighting the size and significance of the waste and recycling industry to the domestic economy.